-Campus Alerts will be promptly and properly disseminated to the College community, and other entities deemed relevant, through the College's website, electronic mail, posters and flyers, Blackboard and/or any other means that are available and appropriate by either the Officer of the Day, The Dean of Student Life, The Dean of Administration or the Public Safety Director.
+Campus Alerts will be promptly disseminated to the College community, and other entities deemed relevant, through the College's website, electronic mail, posters and flyers, Blackboard and/or any other means that are available and appropriate by either the President, The Dean of Student Life, Dean of Enrollment and Student Sucess, or the Public Safety Director.
 Students or employees can sign up for Blackboard Connect® notifications on the SMCC website located on the portal.